-The Proposed Intervenors meet the permissive intervention standard for the same reasons that justify their intervention as of right.
-Permitting the Proposed Intervenors to intervene to defend the NEPA Rule would allow them to vindicate the substantial economic interests they have at stake, and given their promptness in seeking intervention, would neither delay this case nor prejudice any of the parties.
+Permitting the Proposed Intervenors to intervene to defend the NEPA Rule would allow them to vindicate their substantial interests, and given their promptness in seeking intervention, would neither delay this case nor prejudice any of the parties.
 See McDonald v.
 E. J. Lavino Co., 430 F.2d 1065, 1074 (5th Cir.
-1970) (permissive intervention should be granted "where no one would be hurt and greater justice would be attained") (quotation marks omitted).
+1970) (permissive intervention should be granted "where no one would be hurt and greater justice would be attained") (quotation omitted).
 Thus, if the Court holds that the Proposed Intervenors are not entitled to intervene as of right, it should at minimum allow them to intervene permissively.